bic-org/Boxtech/README.md

 ### **Clientid**

-You can use the TCD REST API in Production, on real data, or in a Sandbox, on test data.
-- for production, *clientid* = YmljYXBwOmJpY3NlY3JldGFwcA==
+You will use the following value for **clientid** in your tests and in your app :
-- for sandbox, *clientid* = yyy
+- for production and sandbox, *clientid* = YmljYXBwOmJpY3NlY3JldGFwcA==

 ### Endpoint